traitecoevo/mortality_bci/docker/README.md

 devtools::install_github("richfitz/remake", dependencies=TRUE)
 ```

-Once this is installed we now can then install all other software dependencies, process the data and compile the models ready for analysis by running:
+Once this is installed we now can then install all other software dependencies, process the data ready for analysis by running:

 ```
 remake::install_missing_packages()
 remake::make()
-remake:: make('models_precompiled_docker')
 ```

 ## Preparing docker container